codeconscious/codeconscious.github.io/_posts/2025-02-23-xkcd-scream-cipher.md

 I briefly debated whether to build it in Ruby (which I use at work) or F#, but I yet again couldn't resist the allure of F# for this.
 Along with being more enjoyable to work in, I appreciate how F# (and, presumably, other functional languages) makes it suitably easy to write satisfyingly robust code.
 (Aside: I'm pretty surprised that C# wasn't even in this equation, given that it's been my go-to language for years until recently.)

-I've created a small repo: **[xkcd-scream-cipher](https://github.com/codeconscious/xkcd-scream-cipher)**.
+I've created a small repo: **[codeconscious/xkcd-scream-cipher](https://github.com/codeconscious/xkcd-scream-cipher)**.

 It was fun to make!
-I perhaps went a wee bit overboard, but part of the reason for the exercise at all is to enjoy myself. ☺️
+I perhaps went a wee bit overboard for what it is, but part of the reason for the exercise at all is to enjoy myself. ☺️

 ## Usage examples